 A menstrual cup is basically a cup shaped device that is inserted inside the vagina to catch the menstrual blood.
 It collects the blood inside the body and needs to be removed to drain the contents.
 Since it collects the blood inside the body and not outside there is no issue of odour and wetness.
 More on the pros and cons a little later.

-There are endless choices available online.
-Brands such as She Cup and Diva cup have amazing reviews online but were expensive for a trial.
+There are endless choices available online with amazing reviews but expensive for a trial.
 What if I didn’t like it and didn’t use it anymore?
 I ordered the Silky Cup from Amazon.com.
 I chose this cup because it wasn’t as expensive as the other more popular ones, looked decent enough and had good reviews.
 This one has a printed MRP of Rs 400/- but was available a little cheaper at amazon when I bought it.

 The cup came decently wrapped in a black plastic.
 The outer box is sturdy and has a size chart printed on one side and instructions for use printed at the back.

 The package consists of an instructions manual and a black satin bag to carry the cup.